rcazzara/seldovia/_people/Roe_John.md

 cemetery_plot: 102
 source_file: Cemetery Directory
 ---
 **JOHN GUSTAV JOHNSEN ROE**  was born July 11, 1893 in Trondheim, Norway and he immigrated to the US in 1907.
+He first arrived in Quebec Canada, entered the United States at Valley City, North Dakota and then by train to Detroit, Michigan.

-At his Naturalization hearing in 1937 his name was changed by order of the court to **John Roe**.
+At his Naturalization hearing in 1937 his name was officially changed by order of the court to **John Roe**.

 He enlisted in the US Army in World War I and served for 5 months until November 13, 1918.
 In 1920 he lived in Kodiak.